c-blake/nio/FAQ.md

 in the design space rather than an outright replacement.
 Not appealing to all in all cases is just another way of saying "Yup.
 It's software." ;)

+In any case, my ideas here have received conservatively under 0.0001% of the man hours and monetary support of usability work SQL has received.
+So, you know, maybe they compete pretty favorably considering this? ;)

 ### 21 - Ok.
 I am *so* sold, BUT what about *my* programming language?

 Hey..Glad you like the idea (and even read to the end).
 There are only so many